 When ruling on Birchfield v.
 North Dakota, the Supreme Court did not make any mention of warrantless urine tests.
 However, many courts in Florida have determined that urine tests also require a warrant.
 Urine tests are not as invasive as blood tests, but they are also much more invasive than breath tests.
 This is because while a breath test will only collect information about a person’s blood alcohol content, much more information can be obtained from a urine test.

 Motion to Suppress Evidence After Warrantless Urine and Blood Tests

 Any time a police officer illegally draws blood or requires someone to submit to a urine test and they do not have the appropriate warrant to do so, it is a violation of the accused’s Fourth Amendment rights.
 As a result, a attorney will file a motion to suppress with the court, which will result in any evidence obtained after an illegal search to be thrown out of court so it cannot be used against you.
 Often, chemical test results are the strongest types of evidence the prosecution has and without them, they are forced to drop the charges against you.

-Our Warrantless Urine and Blood Tests Attorney in Fort Lauderdale Can Make Things Right
+Our Fort Lauderdale Warrantless Urine and Blood Tests Attorney Can Make Things Right